-This document supports the Information Technology Accessibility Policy as a supplemental guide for establishing the Implementation Plan called for by the Policy.
+This document supports the Digital Accessibility Policy as a supplemental guide for establishing the Implementation Plan called for by the Policy.

 SEC.
 1. Rationale